-The test is defined to commence when the test piece temperature exceeds 97 % of the desired test temperature T{dwell} (measured in K).
+The test is defined to commence when the test piece temperature exceeds 97 % of the desired test temperature, T{dwell} (measured in K).

-The test ends when the temperature of the test piece falls below 97 % of the desired test temperature T{dwell} (measured in K).
+The test ends when the temperature of the test piece falls below 97 % of the desired test temperature, T{dwell} (measured in K), or when the test piece is removed from the hot furnace.

 The test duration shall be relevant to the intended application and agreed upon between the parties concerned.
-The materials' behaviour observed in short-term exposures might not continue at long durations, therefore, for testing of relevance to long-term service conditions, the entire exposure time shall be at least 300 h.
+The materials behaviour, observed in short-term exposures, might not continue at long durations.
+Therefore, for testing of relevance to long-term service conditions, the entire exposure time shall be at least 300 h.